-In order to enable the compliance function to discharge its responsibilities properly, the CSP shall ensure that the following conditions are satisfied:

-- i. the compliance function shall have the necessary authority, resources, expertise and access to all relevant information; and - ii. a Compliance Officer shall be appointed who shall assume responsibility for the compliance function and for any reporting as to compliance required by the Act or these Rules and shall prepare an annual report as provided by R3-6.5.

-Further to R3-8.3, the CSP shall also ensure that the following conditions are satisfied:

-- i. the relevant persons involved in the compliance function shall not be involved in the performance of services or activities which they monitor, shall not be client facing and shall not be involved in client onboarding; and - ii. the method of determining the remuneration of the relevant persons involved in the compliance function shall not compromise their objectivity and shall not be likely to do so.

-The Compliance Function shall draw up an annual compliance monitoring program and provide the Board of the CSP with regular updates on the implementation thereof in the form of compliance reports which shall also include information on compliance matter in general.
+- R3-8.3 In order to enable the compliance function to discharge its responsibilities properly, the CSP shall ensure that the following conditions are satisfied: - i. the compliance function shall have the necessary authority, resources, expertise and access to all relevant information; and - a Compliance Officer shall be appointed who shall assume responsibility for the compliance function and for any reporting as to compliance required by the Act or these Rules and shall prepare an annual report as provided by R3-6.5. - R3-8.4 Further to R3-8.3, the CSP shall also ensure that the following conditions are satisfied: - the relevant persons involved in the compliance function shall not be involved in the performance of services or activities which they monitor and shall be sufficiently independent from the client onboarding process; and - ii. the method of determining the remuneration of the relevant persons involved in the compliance function shall not compromise their objectivity and shall not be likely to do so. - R3-8.5 The Compliance Function shall draw up an annual compliance monitoring programme and provide the Board of the CSP with regular updates on the implementation thereof in the form of compliance reports which shall also include information on compliance matters in general.